 Read more: Your Guide To Nail Salons In Hong Kong

 Budget Friendly (less than $1,000)

 In Chinese, “Chuan” means water, hence the tranquil streams that are strategically placed around this spa.
 Chuan Spa offers holistic treatments (designed to restore peace and harmony), based on the five Wu Xing elements that form the core of Traditional Chinese Medicine.
-They’ll all leave you feeling refreshed and re-energised when you eventually reunite with the outside world.
-Check out one of its 60-minute massages for $960, its cupping or scraping treatment for $860, or opt to splurge on one of its cleansing, calming or brightening facials.
+They’ll leave you feeling refreshed and re-energised when you eventually reunite with the outside world.
+Check out one of its 60-minute massages for $960, its cupping or scraping treatment for $860, or opt to splurge on one of its facials (starting from $650).

 The THANN Sanctuary offers a wide range of spa treatments based on the art of natural therapy.
 Its holistic approach is aimed at helping you rediscover your inner physical and mental awareness while you relax.
 We particularly love its signature foot massage options, which take place in a private room (kitted out like a green oasis) with relaxing nature sounds playing in the background.
 Plus, all of its amazing facial options are under $1,000, offering the perfect escape from the hustle and bustle of TST!

 An old timer, Essential Spa has been providing high quality treatments for over 19 years.
 Aesthetically, it might not be the most visually appealing, but treatments are well done, it’s extremely affordable and super convenient.
 Book online to reserve your treatment at its Kowloon Tong location (or at one of its many other locations on Hong Kong Island).
 Give it a test run by checking out one of its massages (ranging from $350 to $980), or check out the details of its promotional packages on its website.